Seowlfh/yabs.nvim/README.md

 ## Roadmap

+NEW:
 - [ ] Configuration compatible with Lazy.
-- [ ] Add tags to tasks.
+- [x] Add tags to tasks.
 Tags are a way to search for tasks, and allow for multiple "build" tasks per language.
+- [ ] Add support for toggleterm for the "terminal" output
+- [ ] Possibility for a task to exclude other tasks (i.e., exclude other tasks with the same tag)

+FIXES:
 - [ ] Language-related tasks should not need a default_task.
+- [ ] Project tasks should not override global tasks

 ## Installation